 The exhibition saw over 3000 members of the public visit over 2 weeks, including government representatives, legal professionals, paralegals, famous faces, students and some of the inspiring contributors to the MyJustice programme.

-It was covered in 95 press outlets earning an equivalent PR value of over $115,000, with articles in the Myanmar Times, Eleven, Irrawaddy, Mizzima and The Voice, and broadcast media including MRTV, Kamayut and YTV.
+It was covered in 95 press outlets, with articles in the Myanmar Times, Eleven, Irrawaddy, Mizzima and The Voice, and broadcast media including MRTV, Kamayut and YTV.
 Out-of-home display on the building itself was seen by over a hundred thousand passers by around Sule Pagoda and Mahabandoola Park.

 An installation by Kachin artist Ko Z took on murder and violent acts against women that are not brought to justice.
 Mirrors on the bodies of the women reflected back at us, to ask in the caption: ‘what if it were you or your family?
 What would you do?’